What Are the Best Opening Scenes of All Time?

-I think we can all agree that when the rewriting process happens, we spend the most time changing the opening 10 pages of our feature film.
+I think we can all agree that when the rewriting process happens, we spend the most time changing the first 10 pages of our feature film.
 We all know those are the pages where we can hook the reader, where we can promise them a fun romp and introduce them to characters they will remember for a lifetime.

 From the scroll on Star Wars to the temple escape in Raiders of the Lost Ark, the best movie openings hook the audience right away.
 They give us a taste of the world, characters, and stakes.
 Sometimes, they even toss us right into the middle of the action and make us fend for ourselves.